stencila/stencila/python/README.md

 This package provides Python classes for types in the [Stencila Schema](https://github.com/stencila/stencila/tree/main/schema#readme) and bindings to core [Stencila Rust](https://github.com/stencila/stencila/tree/main/rust#readme) functions.

 The primary intended audience is developers who want to develop their own tools on top of Stencila's core functionality.
 For example, with this package you could construct Stencila documents programmatically using Python and write them to multiple formats (e.g. Markdown, JATS XML, PDF).

 > [!IMPORTANT]
-> At present, there are only bindings to functions for format conversion, but future versions will expand this scope to include document management (e.g branching and merging) and execution.
+> At present, there are only bindings to functions for format conversion, but future versions will expand this scope to include document management (e.g. branching and merging) and execution.

 ## 📦 Install